The Ptolemaic Press is a letterpress print establishment, producing works from vintage equipment and metal type.

 Our primary business is creating the Terrascopædia, a magazine dedicated to underground rock, folk and psychedelic music.
 It's a direct descendant of a commercially printed magazine called the Ptolemaic Terrascope which was published between 1989 and 2004, but it's also very much a standalone publication.
 As far as we know it's the only magazine of its kind in the world.

-The primary type used throughout the Terrascopædia is 12pt Caslon Old Face (series 128), introduced in 1916 by the Monototype Corporation Ltd at Salfords near Redhill in Surrey.
-The type was cast for us on an original Monotype Composition Caster owned by the Paekakariki Press in Walthamstow, London - quite literally around the corner from where the original Ptolemaic Terrascope magazine was printed.
+The primary type used throughout the Terrascopædia is 12pt Caslon Old Face.
+Caslon type can be traced back to punches engraved during the 1720s in Chiswell Street, London by William Caslon.
+Influenced by late 17th century Dutch designs, Caslon became the most popular English type of the 18th century.
+Caslon Old Face #128 is a revival introduced in 1916 by the Monototype Corporation Ltd, then based at Salfords near Redhill in Surrey.
+The fount used here was cast specifically for us in 2014 on an original Monotype Composition Caster owned by the Paekakariki Press in Walthamstow, London - quite literally around the corner from where the original Ptolemaic Terrascope magazine was printed.

 The paper used is 120gsm Zerkall White Smooth, mould-made acid-free paper made from part cotton rag with 4 deckle edges.
 It is unsized so it accepts and enhances the ink, and the smooth surface gives good reproduction of fine detail.